Guides

 Use Images to PDF for document packets

 When photos, scans, receipts, or screenshots need to be submitted as one document, convert the images into a PDF.
-Reorder the images first so the final file reads naturally.
+Each image becomes a page, so reorder them first and the final file reads in the right sequence.

 • JPG to PDF